schmaustech/agent-installer-blog/README.md

 ## Building the Binary

 Now that we understand how the Agent-Based Installer works and what use cases its trying to solve lets focus on actually using it.
 As of this writing the Agent-based Installer needs to be compiled from the forked installer source code.
-This requirements will go away once OpenShift 4.12 goes GA at which time the Agent-based Installer will be GA as well.
+This requirements will go away when the Agent-Based Installer becomes Generally Available as part of OpenShift.

 So lets go ahead and grab the OpenShift installer source code from Github and checkout the specific commit 06703b2ad2fb337efce4c283acdbc5be07370de9: